trdroid/MEAN-Sample-Apps/BlogSite/README.md

 Get Bower

-Because bower is used to install client-side dependencies, either install it globally or as a development ONLY dependency, as it is not required in production.
+Bower is used to install client-side dependencies.
+Install it globally or as a development ONLY dependency, as it is not required in production.

 > $ npm install bower -g